 Safe, clean water and effective water systems are essential to Melbournians’ everyday lives.
 Helping to deliver this is the FHDB joint venture.

-Delivering this vital work is no small task – it’s a five-year, AUD230 million programme of capital works, alongside Fulton Hogan and Delplant.
+Delivering this vital work is no small task – it’s a seven-year, AUD300 million programme of capital works, alongside Fulton Hogan and Delplant.
 It’s for South East Water, which manages over 23,000km of pipelines, 80 water pump stations, 255 sewage pumping stations, and AUD3 billion in assets in total.

 Plus, a new AUD25M Mornington Peninsula transfer pipeline has been completed, providing a highly innovative pressure sewerage system to this growing region.
 The biggest project in the programme of works, over 30km of pipeline was constructed, with a pumping station and odour control facilities.